Louisa Alice Baker: Career

-In 1886, Baker moved with her children to Dunedin, New Zealand to work for the Otago Witness as writer.
+In 1886, Baker moved with her children to Dunedin, New Zealand, to work for the Otago Witness as writer.
 Initially, she began working as a writer for a women's column.
-She then began to write for the children's column first called Letters From Little Folk which later became known as Our Little Folks and finally Dot's Little Folks.
+She then began to write the children's column first called "Letters From Little Folk", which later became known as "Our Little Folks" and finally "Dot's Little Folks".
 She would respond to children's questions and write short stories.

 At some point in 1893, Baker left New Zealand to publish her first novel in England.
-Due to her many pen names, her novels can be found under many names which include: Louisa Alice Baker, Mrs. Louis Alien Baker, Louisa Alien Baker, and Alien.
-Most of her novels are credited to 'Alien'.
-Her first novel A daughter of the king was published in 1894, followed by The majesty of man : a novel (1895), In golden shackles (1896), The untold half (1899), The devil's half-acre (1900) Another woman's territory (1901), His neighbour's landmark (1907), and A Maid of Mettle (1913).
+Due to her many pen names, her novels can be found under many names, which include: Louisa Alice Baker, Mrs. Louis Alien Baker, Louisa Alien Baker, and Alien.
+Most of her novels are credited to "Alien".
+Her first novel A Daughter of the King was published in 1894, followed by The Majesty of Man : a novel (1895), In Golden Shackles (1896), The Untold Half (1899), The Devil's Half-acre (1900) Another Woman's Territory (1901), His Neighbour's Landmark (1907), and A Maid of Mettle (1913).
 Baker began writing a column for the Otago Witness again in 1903 called "Alien's Letter from England".
 She wrote for them until her death in 1926.
+She died, aged 70, in Victoria Hospital, Deal, Kent, following an accident at her home the previous day.